Dominik Martišiak

-Dominik Martišiak (born 9 July 2000) is a Slovak footballer who plays as winger for MFK Vítkovice on loan from FK Senica in Slovak Super Liga.
+Dominik Martišiak (born 9 July 2000) is a Slovak footballer who plays as a winger for Spartak Myjava in the 2.
+Liga.

 Club career

 FK Senica

 Martišiak is an alumnus of Senica's academy.
 He made a debut for Senica's senior team during a 1–0 victory, substituting Adam Pajer during the stoppage time of the second half.
 He made the debut before the age of 17, being one of the youngest debutants in the history of the competition.

 Nonetheless, in the subsequent two seasons he spent at the club, Martišiak only made sporadic appearance, usually as a substitute, tallying a total of only 9 games.
 He mostly played in the U19 squad.

-Still, in December 2017, he was on a 4 day trial in Scottish Dundee United.
+Still, in December 2017, he was on a 4iday trial with Scottish club Dundee United.

 Baník Ostrava

-On 19 May 2019, Senica announced on its official Facebook page that Martišiak would leave the club and join Baník Ostrava, starting with the new season.
+On 19 May 2019, Senica announced that Martišiak would leave the club and join Baník Ostrava, starting with the new season.
 He was immediately loaned out to Czech club MFK Vítkovice for the 2019-20 season.